 How the Report is Organized

-The report is divided into six sections:
+The report is divided into the following sections:

 - Flight Delays